andrey-vorontsov/petridish-project/PetriDish/README.txt

 	GUI
 		Mouse interaction with petri dish
 			Can create cells of any variety
-			Can select a cell and see its stats
+			Can select a cell
+				to see its stats
+				to make changes to it
+					kill the cell
+					clone it
+					etc.
+				Can select many cells
-			Can drag a cell to a new location in the dish
+			Can drag a cell to a new location in the dish Simulation speed control
-			Can kill a cell
-		Simulation speed control
 			Robust frame rate tracking
 			Pause/unpause button has full interaction while paused